-- (a) Prior to the consummation of the Company's initial public offering in March 1996 (the "Offering"), the Board of Directors made initial grants under the Stock Plan of non-qualified options having a term of 10 years to purchase shares of Class A Common Stock at an exercise price equal to the initial public offering price.
-The grants to Messrs.
-Levin, Fellows, Fox and Colomer and Ms. Dwyer will not vest as to any portion until the third anniversary of the grant date and will thereupon become 100% vested, except that upon termination of employment by the Company other than for "cause", death or "disability" under the applicable employment agreement, such options will vest with respect to 50% of the shares subject thereto (if the termination is between the second and third anniversaries of the grant). - (b) Present values were calculated using the Black-Scholes option pricing model.
-The model as applied used the grant date of February 29, 1996, and the exercise price per share specified in the table above was equal to the fair market value per share of Common Stock on the date of grant.
-The model also assumes (i) risk-free rate of return of 5.99%, which was the rate as of the grant date for the U.S. Treasury Zero Coupon Bond issues with a remaining term similar to the expected term of the options, (ii) stock price volatility of 31% based upon the peer group average, (iii) a constant dividend rate of zero percent and (iv) that the options normally would be exercised on the final day of their seventh year after grant.
-No discount from the theoretical value was taken to reflect the waiting period, if any, prior to vesting of the stock options, the restrictions on the transfer of the stock options and the likelihood that the stock options will be exercised in advance of the final day of their term. - (c) Mr. Levin served as Chief Executive Officer during 1996.
-Mr. Fellows was elected Chief Executive Officer in January 1997.
-Mr. Fox was elected Senior Executive Vice President in January 1997.
-Ms. Dwyer became an executive officer in December 1996.
+- (a) Present values were calculated using the Black-Scholes option pricing model.
+The model as applied used the grant date of January 9, 1997.
+The model also assumes (i) a risk-free rate of return of 6.41%, which was the rate as of the grant date for the U.S. Treasury Zero Coupon Bond issues with a remaining term similar to the expected term of the options, (ii) stock price volatility of 39.34% based upon the volatility of the Company's stock price, (iii) a constant dividend rate of zero percent and (iv) that the options normally would be exercised on the final day of their seventh year after grant.
+No adjustments to the theoretical value were made to reflect the waiting period, if any, prior to vesting of the stock options or the transferability (or restrictions related thereto) of the stock options. - (b) Mr. Fellows served as President during all of 1997 and became Chief Executive Officer in January 1997.
+Mr. Levin served as Chairman of the Board during all of 1997 and as Chief Executive Officer during January 1997.
+Mr. Fox was appointed President, Strategic and Corporate Development, Revlon Worldwide in January 1998.
+Ms. Dwyer was appointed President of Products Corporation's United States Consumer Products business in January 1998.